p-kreer/Masters_Thesis_Mathematica_Notebooks/README.md

 and does not require any additional packages.

 The file FIREReductionRules.mx is a Mathematica format file, which contains the reductions of the Feynman integrals to the Master interals.
 They were computed with FIRE6 (see main text.)

+All files must be in the same directory, otherwise the reduction rules cannot be loaded.